Calder & Melotti: Children of the Sky at Ronchini Gallery

 Photos: Paulina Bobrowska

-Calder & Melotti: Children of the Sky is at the Ronchini Gallery until 30th November 2013, for further information visit here.
+Calder & Melotti: Children of the Sky is at the Ronchini Gallery until 30th November 2013.
+For further information visit the gallery’s website here.